yagarea/jektex/README.md

 - Supports user-defined global macros
 - Has I/O-efficient caching system
 - Dynamically informs about the number of expressions during rendering
-- Is easy to setup
+- Is very easy to setup
-- Works with Jekyll workflow and project structure
+- Works with the Jekyll workflow and project structure
 - Marks invalid expressions in document, printing its location during rendering
-- Highly configurable with sensible defaults
+- Is highly configurable with sensible defaults
-- Correctly invalidates cache with configuration changes
+- Correctly invalidates cache, even with configuration changes

 ## Usage

+Jektex supports both the built-in Kramdown math notation, and the newer LaTeX-only math notation.

 ### Kramdown notation
 **Inline formula**